 routes.yaml file overrides configuration settings involving indirector termini, and allows termini to be set in greater detail than

-routes.yaml file makes it possible to use certain extensions to Puppet, most notably PuppetDB.
-Usually you edit this file only to make changes that are explicitly specified by the setup instructions for an extension you are trying to install.
+routes.yaml file works around config limitations in Puppet’s internals and makes it possible to use certain extensions to Puppet, most notably PuppetDB.
+Most users shouldn’t freely edit the file, and should only make changes that are explicitly recommended by the setup instructions for the extension they are trying to install.

 routes.yaml file is located at